GabrieleGhisleni/EnergyProject/README.md

 - Create_tables and Partially_populate populate belong to the service that is used to transfer the data into your database.

 We also allow passing new files that can be downloaded from [Terna Download Center].
+First of all There are two files that can be updated:

+1. `Load -> Total Load`, it can be downloaded as an Excel or a csv.
+2. Here you have to collect two different files:
+   1.  `Generation -> Energy Balance`, select all the possible energies in the field "type" *except for Net Foreign Exchange, Pumping Consumption, Self Consumption*.
+   2.  `Generation -> Renewable Generation`, then select only *Biomass*.

+You can do that in two differents ways:
+1. Store the files somewhere and pass the direct link to the script as [1]
+2. Configure the [docker-compose.yml] so to pass the files into the image [2]

+1.

 - External_load_path and External_generation_path are path that points to additional files.